openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ![](Images/automating-tasks/sample-package-json.png)

-*Figure 8.
+*Figure 7.
 Sample package.json*

 Then I will create a config.json file to store all the variables I may wish to change for my project.
 In this case, we will set the job to submit and the maximum allowable return code for that job.

 ![](Images/automating-tasks/sample-config-json.png)

-*Figure 9.
+*Figure 8.
 Sample config.json*

 Next, we will write our automation.
 The Zowe CLI was built with scripting in mind and can output responses in JSON format which can be easily parsed.

 ![](Images/automating-tasks/zowe-cli-response-format-json.png)

-*Figure 10.
+*Figure 9.
 Sample Zowe CLI response format JSON output*

 Now, instead of issuing this command and reviewing it to see if the retcode is less than or equal to 4, we want to automate it.
 See the implementation in a node script below.

 ![](Images/automating-tasks/script-to-submit-job-check-rc.png)

-*Figure 11.
+*Figure 10.
 Sample code to submit job and verify the output is less than or equal to a maximum allowable RC*

 I had to make the investment to write this automation but for future job submissions I can simply issue `npm run submitJob`.
 IDEs like VS Code can visualize these tasks making my commonly repeated tasks as easy as clicking a button :).
 This job could compile, link, and/or run a COBOL program.

 ![](Images/automating-tasks/npm-script-button-click-and-run.png)

-*Figure 12.
+*Figure 11.
 Visualization of npm script and sample run*

 More advanced code automating the compilation, deployment to test environment, and testing of a COBOL CICS application are described in this [blog](https://medium.com/zowe/continuous-integration-for-a-mainframe-app-800657e84e96).